jina-ai/clip-as-service/README.md

 ec.encode(['First do it', 'then do it right', 'then do it better'])
 ```

-> NOTE: please make sure your project includes [`client.py`](service/client.py), as we need to import `BertClient` class from this file.
+> :children_crossing: NOTE: please make sure your project includes [`client.py`](service/client.py), as we need to import `BertClient` class from this file.
 Again, this is the **only file** that you need as a client.
 You don't even need Tensorflow.
 Please refer to [`requirements.client.txt`](requirements.client.txt) for the dependency on the client side.

-### Run service on Nvidia Docker
+### Run BERT Service on Nvidia Docker
 ```bash
 docker build -t bert-as-service -f ./docker/Dockerfile .
 NUM_WORKER=1